girlcrowt/girlcrowt-field-guide/README.md

 ## The roadmap

-The Girlcrowt universe is built around five layers:
+The girlcrowt universe is built around five layers:

 ```text
 Universe